52 Pages Posted: 24 Feb 2017 Last revised: 2 Jan 2018

-Incomplete takings are vital and extremely common.
-Yet, they present unique challenges that cannot be resolved by standard rules of eminent domain.
-In particular, incomplete, or partial, takings may result in the creation of suboptimal parcels, and even unusable and unmarketable ones.
-Additionally, partial takings create nettlesome assessment problems that do not arise when parcels are taken as a whole.
-Finally, incomplete takings engender opportunities for inefficient strategic behavior on the part of the government after the partial taking has been carried out.
-Current partial takings jurisprudence fails to resolve these problems, and, in some instances even exacerbates them.
+Partial takings allow the government to expropriate the parts of an asset it needs, leaving the owner the remainder.
+Both vital and common, partial takings present unique challenges to the standard rules of eminent domain.
+Partial takings may result in the creation of suboptimal, and even unusable, parcels.
+Additionally, partial takings create assessment problems that do not arise when parcels are taken as a whole.
+Finally, partial takings engender opportunities for inefficient strategic behavior on the part of the government after the partial taking has been carried out.
+Current jurisprudence fails to resolve these problems and can even exacerbate them.

-In this Article, we offer an innovative mechanism that remediates the shortcomings of extant partial takings doctrines.
-Specifically, we propose that whenever the government engages in a partial taking, the affected property owner should be given the power to force the government to purchase the remainder (or, untaken part) of the lot at fair market value.
-Exercise of this power by the private owner would lead to the reunification of the land in its pre-taking form, while transferring title to the entire parcel to a new single owner, namely the government.
+This Article offers an innovative mechanism that remediates the shortcomings of extant partial takings doctrines.
+It proposes that the government give owners whose property is partially taken the power to force the government to purchase the remainder of the lot at fair market value.
+Exercise of this power by the private owner would lead to the reunification of the land in its pretaking form while transferring title to the entire parcel to a new single owner — namely the government.

-Implementation of our proposal would yield several important benefits: First, it would allow for the preservation of the current configuration of parcels, enabling them to remain highly usable and marketable.
-Second, it would lower the cost of determining compensation for private property owners and thereby of the adjudication process as a whole, in those cases in which private owners choose to exercise their entitlement to sell the remainder to the government.
-Third, it would significantly reduce the ability of the government to behave strategically and externalize costs on private property owners.
-Fourth, it would create opportunities for more efficient planning and land use by the government as the government would be free to re-parcel, develop and re-sell the parcels sold to it.
+Implementation of our proposal would yield important benefits, including allowing for the preservation of current parcel configuration, lowering the cost of the adjudication process as a whole, and reducing the ability of the government to behave strategically.
+Additionally, our proposal would create opportunities for more efficient planning and land use by the government as the government would be free to reparcel, develop, and resell the parcels sold to it.

 Keywords: Partial Takings, Incomplete Takings, Asset Fragmentation, Eminent Domain, Takings, Takings Compensation, Just Compensation, Options Theory, Put Option, Assessment, Valuation